openshift/jenkins-plugin/README.md

 c)  "waitTime":  The amount of time in milliseconds to see whether the specified number of replicas have been reached.
 Default is 1 minute.

+####  "Verify OpenShift Service"

-11. "Verify OpenShift Service":  The step name is "openShiftVerifyService".
+The step name is "openShiftVerifyService".
 Mandatory parameters are:

 a)  "serviceName" or "svcName":  The name of the service to connect to.